nisayana/git-workflow-branching/README.md

 git push -u origin new-branch-name
 ```

-If the branch exists on the remote, as in it's previously been pushed, we can
+If the branch exists on the remote, as in we've used the previous command before,
-simply use `git push`.
+we can simply use `git push`.

 !["git push without flag"](https://curriculum-content.s3.amazonaws.com/prework/git-workflow/git%20push.gif)
 !["git push -u"](https://curriculum-content.s3.amazonaws.com/prework/git-workflow/git%20push%20u.gif)